Some Graftings of Complex Projective Structures with Schottky Holonomy

-Above the ordered pair of integers $(p,q)$ denotes a homology class of an oriented simple closed multicurve in a torus.
+In the discusssion above the ordered pair of integers $(p,q)$ denotes a homology class of an oriented simple closed multicurve in a torus.
 We will also use this same notation to denote a representative curve from the homology class.

-\begin{lem} Let $(p,q)$ and $(r,s)$ denote two oriented essential simple closed curves in an oriented torus $T$.
+\begin{lem} Let $\alpha = (p,q)$ and $\beta = (r,s)$ denote two oriented essential simple closed curves in an oriented torus $T$.
 Then $\hat{i}(\alpha,\beta) \geq 0$ implies and and $\hat{i}(\alpha,\beta) < 0$ implies and

 \end{lem} \textbf{Proof : } If $ \hat{i}((p,q),(r,s) = 0$ then the curves are disjoint and are thus homotopic, so the Lemma holds in this case.
 Assume $\hat{i}((p,q),(r,s) > 0$.